This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 Site search is a common requirement nowadays.
 However, maintaining search capabilities becomes more difficult when, in addition to authorable content, the search must include data from other systems such as PIM or e-commerce.

-With StreamX, you can automate the integration and indexing of site content regardless of source, reducing the need for manual maintenance of search capabilities.
+With StreamX, you can automate the integration and indexing of site content, regardless of the source, reducing the need for manual maintenance of search capabilities.
 As a result, users experience more reliable and timely search results, enabling them to find the latest information quickly and accurately.

 Prerequisites